 Before buying a mountain bike you have to keep some measurements in mind to get the perfect one for a long-lasting drive.
 Let’s check them.

 Most of the grips contain rubber material and the compound is used to create harder or softer grips.
 The softer compounds are favorites to everyone as it is more comfortable, give a better grip, and consume more vibrations.
 But the problem is, it wears out faster.

 On the other hand, some grips use panels of various compounds to maximize support and stability.
 There are some grips, which are made from silicone.
-And, these are very gripe in dry situations but it can get easily damaged in a crash.
-So, you have to choose the grip according to your weather, situation, and comfort ability.
+And, these are very gripe in dry situations but they can get easily damaged in a crash.
+So, you have to choose the grip according to your weather, situation, and comfortability.

-Some people like to buy grips by judging its surface.
-There are ribs, skull patterns, waffle design, plain, Lizard skin and many more.
-I like the Lizard skinned grips for my bike.
+Some people like to buy grips by judging their surfaces.
+There are ribs, skull patterns, waffle designs, plain, Lizard skin, and many more.
+I like the Lizard-skinned grips for my bike.